 Plan Your Programme To Include Them In All Activities

 Now we know you probably already plan the activities and how the day is going to pan out.
-But it may be safe to say there are times when the plan is to just let the day flow and everyone will know what is expected of them, like at lunch for example.
-Ensuring the day and all activities are mapped out meaning that the children know what’s happening next, this can be especially helpful for a deaf child.
+But it may be safe to say there are times when the plan is just to let the day flow, and everyone will know what is expected of them, such as at lunch.
+Ensuring the day and all activities are mapped out means that the children know what’s happening next; this can be especially helpful for a deaf child.

 Ensure All Your Discussions Are Accessible

 Something as simple as changing the format of how everyone is positioned can have a massive impact on how a deaf person can access the talk.
 For example, having people positioned in a circle allows deaf people to see everyone more easily and makes the conversations work better back and forth.
 Then having all the scouts lined up facing the leaders makes it easier for deaf people to lip-read and identify who is talking.

 Like with all young people, and anyone in fact, you should never force anyone to do something they are uncomfortable with.
 Ask if they wish to take part.
 If they wish to, awesome now, just to make sure they enjoy themselves.
 If they don’t wish to participate, just ensure someone is there to keep an eye on those not taking part.

 When planning, it is vital you take into the fact the support or facilities a deaf person may need.
 For example, if a fire alarm goes off, they won’t be able to hear it so they will need visual queues such as flashing lights.
 Also, when sleeping, they again wouldn’t hear the alarm, so positioning them nearer the doors so they can easily be alerted in case of a fire.